 Florida is a no fault divorce state.
 This means that the petitioning party (person who files for dissolution of marriage) does not need to prove the marriage is broken (irreconcilable differences).
 This policy makes the divorce process in Florida relatively clear.
 The Florida divorce process involves some initial steps that we can outline for you in general terms.
 Jonathan Jacobs is a divorce attorney in Orlando and a divorce attorney in Clermont Florida with knowledge of the steps in a divorce in Florida.
-Jacobs Law Firm may be reached for a free family law consultation at 407-335-8113.
+Schedule your consultation today and start planning for your future.
+Jacobs Law Firm may be reached at 407-335-8113.

 Steps in a Divorce in Florida

 The steps in a divorce in Florida first involve deciding whether divorce is appropriate for you, your spouse, and your children (if any).
 Once you have decided to obtain a dissolution of marriage, the initial divorce process in Florida involves retaining a divorce attorney capable of litigating your case.
 Your lawyer will help you organize your personal and financial information, evidence, and potential exhibits in order to streamline the process of dissolving your marriage.
 The timeline for divorce in Florida (generally speaking) may take as few as 21 days if uncontested or if the Respondent is defaulted, or many months if the case is highly litigated.